schriner/miniCompEval/README.md

 Used to create a tree representation of the grammar specification ([tree.png](doc/tree.png)).

 ### mjavac: Compiler to ARM 32 bit assembly
+From the build directory:

     ```
     mjavac [-p | -o <output_file> | --stdout ] <inputfile>.java
     ```

 ### meval:  Interpreter
+From the build directory:

     ```
     meval [-o <output_file>] <inputfile>.java
     ```
+Functionality is tested for the files contained within: `test/Interpreter`
+* class method calls, recursion, and arrays are supported
+* class variable delarations and keyword `extends` are unimplemented.

 ## Test Functionality
 From within the build directory:
 ```